microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_make_install.md

 ### OPTIONS_DEBUG

-Additional options to pass to `make` during the release build.
+Additional options to pass to `make` during the debug build.

 ## Examples